10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 Patient and Digital Solutions Revenue

-Patient and digital solutions revenue is mainly derived from a combination of software as a service (“SaaS”) and perpetual software license agreements entered into with various transplant centers, which are the Company’s customers for this class of revenue.
-The main performance obligations in connection with the Company’s SaaS and perpetual software license agreements are the following: (i) implementation services and delivery of the perpetual software license, which are considered a single performance obligation, and (ii) post contract support.
-The Company allocates the transaction price to each performance obligation based on relative stand-alone selling prices of each distinct performance obligation.
-Digital revenue in connection with perpetual software license agreements is recognized over time based on the Company’s satisfaction of each distinct performance obligation in each agreement.
+Patient and digital solutions revenue is primarily derived from a combination of software as a service (“SaaS”) and perpetual software license agreements entered into with various transplant centers, which are the Company’s customers for this class of revenue.
+The main performance obligations in connection with the Company’s SaaS and perpetual software license agreements are the following: (i) implementation services and delivery of the perpetual software license, which are considered a single

 Perpetual software license agreements typically require advance payments from customers upon the achievement of certain milestones.
 The Company records deferred revenue in relation to these agreements when cash payments are received or invoices are issued in advance of the Company’s performance, and generally recognizes revenue over the contractual term, as performance obligations are fulfilled.